The Phillies have a $300 million Trea Turner problem. The only solution is ... hope?

 » READ MORE: David Murphy: The long-term futures of Alec Bohm, Brandon Marsh, even Rob Thomson, are in question

 Turner can’t work any harder to hit better.
 He already puts in a ton of time.
-Besides, these issues seemed to be behind him.
+Besides, these problems seemed to be behind him.
 He began his career as a chronic playoff bust, hitting .238 with a .614 OPS and just three home runs in 43 playoff games with the Nationals and the Dodgers, so imagine the Phillies’ delight when, last year, he hit .460 with three homers and a 1.349 OPS in his first 10 playoff games and got at least one hit in every game.

-The next nine haven’t gone as well.
+The next nine didn’t go as well.

-That said, the Phillies knew that if Turner could simply be an average shortstop, then he would approach justifying his salary.
+That said, the Phillies knew that if Turner simply could be an average shortstop, then he would approach justifying his salary.
 His bat was supposed to compensate for his defensive shortcomings.
-For some reason, they won’t consider moving him to left field, either, even though his speed, his ability to track fly balls, and his experience playing outfield make this an obvious solution, especially considering that they really don’t have an everyday leftfielder.
+For some reason, they won’t consider moving him to left field, either, even though his speed, his ability to track fly balls, and his experience playing outfield make this an obvious solution, especially considering that they really don’t have an everyday left fielder.

 » READ MORE: The Mets rode the ‘wave’ like the 2022 Phillies, leaving this Phillies team looking for answers

 Their best defensive player is Edmundo Sosa, a natural shortstop who hit .254 with a .727 OPS in 574 plate appearances over the last two seasons, this year mostly as Turner’s understudy.
-He was a massive defensive upgrade, and has never gotten a chance to play every day.
+He was a massive defensive upgrade and has never gotten a chance to play every day.
 He’s only 28, and he is under team control until 2027.
-He seems like a natural solution, but the Phillies are usually terrified to upset their stars even if it means the team will be better.
+He seems like a natural solution, but the Phillies usually are terrified to upset their stars, even if it means the team will be better.

 That being the case, Phillies can only hope Turner becomes a batting title candidate and a postseason monster, because he won’t get any better in the field.
 Thirty-one-year-old shortstops with dodgy fundamentals, modest range, and an average arm don’t get better when they turn 32.
 All the Phillies can do is hope that his 10-game playoff surge in 2023 resurfaces in 2025 — that he’s grown out of his previous five trips to the postseason, and that he’s experiencing a playoff slump.